Last updated: August 8, 2024

 Can cribbing be completely eliminated in all horses?

-Fully preventing cribbing may not be possible for every horse, but management can help reduce its frequency and impact.
+While fully preventing cribbing may not be possible for every horse, management can help reduce its frequency and impact.